If your goal is to get someone to keep reading your blog post, think back to the last time you were at an event where speakers gave presentations.

 Something that makes us think, “Damn.
 I wish I wrote that.”

 That’s why compelling introductions are directly related to growing your audience.
 That first impression is your opportunity to persuade.
-Show a new reader that you’re not like everyone else.
+Convince someone to keep reading and show them you’re not like everyone else.